SAP/project-kb/prospector/README.md

 ### 🤖 LLM Support

-To use Prospector with LLM support, set the `use_llm_<...>` parameters in `config.yaml`.
-Additionally, you must specify required parameters for API access to the LLM.
+To use Prospector with LLM support, you must specify required parameters for API access to the LLM.
 These parameters can vary depending on your choice of provider, please follow what fits your needs:

 <details><summary><b>Use SAP AI CORE SDK</b></summary>